Frequently Asked Questions

 How does The Food Bank get food?

 Local and regional producers, growers, distributors and retailers donate food to The Food Bank.
 National food donations also come to The Food Bank via Feeding America™—the nation’s leading domestic hunger relief charity and nationwide food bank network—and through federal government subsidies.
 Local groups in the community also hold food drives.
-All food collected in your county will stay in your county to help local agencies.
+All food collected in your county will stay in your county to help local agencies feed your neighbors in need.

 How is the food distributed?